15.6 C

 They had seven children and led a frugal but peaceful life, until one day in 2003 when Mr Van, who was working away from home, got the news that his wife had suddenly died.

-He rushed home but barely got to see his spouse’s face for a few minutes before she was buried.
+He rushed home but barely got to see his spouse’s face for a few minutes before she was buried, at first a shocked Van spent most of his time night and day at the cemetery sleeping on his wife’s grave.

 He decided that the best way to stay close to his deceased wife was to dig a tunnel into her grave, so he could sleep next to her.